Our Partners

 If you’re a Bible translation consultant and/or a Hebrew or Greek expert, we would value your help in checking our drafts for accuracy and also for making suggestions for improvement.
 Perhaps you could keep the OET in a small window while you’re checking a translation in another language.
 Any feedback would be helpful.

 Because the OET is a fresh translation from the Hebrew and Greek (and not based on other English translations), there’s a higher chance that our initial drafts will contain errors, i.e., there’s many places in an English Bible translation where the meaning of the original writer could be interpreted differently.
-That’s ok, unless we’ve interpreted the Greek wrongly!
+That’s ok, unless we’ve interpreted the original languages wrongly!
 We don’t want that.

-Or perhaps you have a certain speciality and would like to improve or expand our drafts of the book introductions, or write a set of footnotes about some helpful topic.
+Perhaps you have a certain speciality and would like to improve or expand our drafts of the book introductions, or write a set of footnotes about some helpful topic.
 One advantage of working in an open translation, is that your scholarship is then freely available to future generations as well.

 Sponsors wanted